KeremDUZENLI/web-topicsingeometry/README.md

-# Topics in Geometry - Interactive Notes
+# TOPICS IN GEOMETRY

-Welcome to the **Topics in Geometry - Interactive Notes** repository!
+Welcome to the [**KeremDUZENLI/web-topicsingeometry**](https://github.com/KeremDUZENLI/web-topicsingeometry) repository!
 This project is a web-based interactive resource designed for the **IPPV202-K2 - Topics in Geometry** course at the University of Debrecen, Faculty of Informatics.
 It focuses on key concepts from **Geza Schay's "A Concise Introduction to Linear Algebra"**, specifically:

 - **1.2 Length and Dot Product of Vectors in Rⁿ**
 - **6.3 The Cross Product of Vectors in R³**